Emergent Risk Awareness in Rational Agents under Resource Constraints: Risk Awareness in Rational Agents

-the agent will show \emph{risk seeking preferences} (i.e. pick $\bar{a}$ over any other $a$) at time $t$. \end{thm} Furthermore, from Theorem \ref{thm:1} we can quickly infer that the agent \emph{will always be risk seeking} as $t\to T$ and low budgets; the right hand side of \eqref{eq:risk_condition} goes to zero for $t=T$ and $b_t\to 0$ (since $\overline{v}_{T+1}=\underline{v}_{T+1}=0$).
-Additionally, we get the intuition that the agent will not be risk seeking for very large budgets $b_t\to\infty$, as we see in Lemma \ref{lem:1} (note that this is not guaranteed since \eqref{eq:risk_condition} is not \emph{sine qua non}).
-Together, Theorem \ref{thm:risk}, Lemma \ref{lem:1}, and Theorems \ref{thm:risklong} and \ref{thm:1} demonstrate the effect of time horizon length and budget size on rational agent behavior.
-Large budgets and long horizons incentivise more risk-averse behaviors whilst short time horizons and small budgets incentivise risk-seeking behaviors. \begin{example} One can easily verify that the action set $\mathcal{A}=\{a_o, a_m, a_e\}$ has the following properties.
+\begin{example} One can easily verify that the action set $\mathcal{A}=\{a_o, a_m, a_e\}$ has the following properties.
 First, $a^*=a_m$ since without a budget limit, the optimal action in expectation is to give the moderate answer (with $\mathbb{E}[R(Y_{a_m})]=7$).
 Second, the action $a_o$ satisfies $P^1_{surv}(a_0,b)\geq P^1_{surv}(a,b)$ for any other action and any budget, and with $\hat{b}=20$ we have $\hat{\beta}=0.05$.
 Third, $\bar{a}=a_e$; conditioned on having positive outcomes only, $\hat{R}(a_e)=9.5$, $\hat{R}(a_m)=9$ and $\hat{R}(a_o)=1$.
 Figure \ref{fig:optimal_policies} represents the chosen actions for the AI agent for different budgets and estimated horizons of interaction.
-The agent \emph{will always pick the extreme answer} $a_e$ for low time horizons.
-Additionally, the agent will resort to picking the \emph{safe} action $a_o$ for low budgets when the horizon is increased; it becomes undesirable to pick any other action (and risk the human disengaging) so the AI agent tries to increase the trust slowly as predicted by Theorems \ref{thm:risk} and \ref{thm:risklong}.
+The agent {will always pick the extreme answer} $a_e$ for low time horizons.
+Additionally, the agent will resort to picking the {safe} action $a_o$ for low budgets when the horizon is increased; it becomes undesirable to pick any other action (and risk the human disengaging) so the AI agent tries to increase the trust slowly as predicted by Theorems \ref{thm:risk} and \ref{thm:risklong}.
 For $b>20$, the AI agent eventually picks the best action in expectation, as predicted by Lemma \ref{lem:1}. \end{example} To further explore the empirical effects of these results, we have included a batch of experimental results for different decision making problems in Appendix \ref{apx:exps}.